-Notes: 1.
+(Notes) 1.
 Carrying amount is the amount subtracting accumulated depreciation amount from acquisition cost.

-- 2. Of the increase (decrease) for the current fiscal year, the major increase (amounted to \(\frac{\pma}{27,236}\) million) was due to the acquisition of real estate, and the major decrease (amounted \(\frac{\pma}{50,306}\) million) was due to the sale of real estate. - 3.
+- 2. Of the increase (decrease) for the current fiscal year, the major increase (amounted to \(\frac{\pma}{4}63,118\) million) was due to the acquisition of real estate, while the major decreases were due to the exclusion of Miyuki Building Co., Ltd. from consolidation (\(\frac{\pma}{4}67,821\) million) and the sale of real estate (\(\frac{\pma}{2}28,458\) million). - 3.
 The market value of major properties at the end of the current fiscal year is the amount determined by the capitalization method and the amount based on a real estate appraisal evaluation by an outside real estate appraiser.
 However, if there are no important changes to indicators that is considered to reflect the certain valuation amount and appropriate market price from the most recent valuation, market value will be the most recent valuation amount adjusted appropriately.
 For other properties, market value is the amount based on indicators that is considered to reflect market price and the amount reasonably calculated inhouse based on the capitalization method.
 The market value of properties newly acquired during the current fiscal year such as some buildings in which the changes to market value and depreciation will not be significant is based on the proper book value.